 Expectant monarch mothers have also dropped off their children on milkweed leaves, in hopes of continuing the monarch butterfly life cycle.

-While common continues to be a popular destination for butterflies visiting our yard, it was only an introduction to the wide world of milkweed plants.
+While our common milkweed continues to be a popular destination for butterflies visiting our yard, it was only an introduction to the wide world of milkweed plants.

 There are over 30 varieties of milkweed plants that can be grown across North America.
-The purpose of this site is to teach you about growing each of those milkweeds, and how they can be utilized to support monarch butterflies and other precious pollinators in your butterfly garden.
+You’ll learn about growing them, and how they can be utilized to support monarch butterflies (and more!) in your garden.
+You’ll also learn:

-- Discover which milkweed varieties are favored by monarchs
+- Which milkweed varieties are favored by monarchs

 - Which species are easiest to grow in your region?